dmcgits/dmcgits.github.io/mds/ISE102/week8_notes.md

 * He did it
 * It was small talk
 * He was very clever
-* Small talk treated things as objects.
-The code and data for a thing, like a snake head or a fruit, go together.
+* Small talk used an extended the idea of expressing things as objects.
+The code and data for a thing, like a snake head or a fruit, go together to make an object.
+Many  snake objects or fruit objects can be made and changed.
+*
 Let's make an object.
 A GamePiece.

 ### The schematic in code